LucasKook/dare/README.md

 ```

 Cross-validation provides one way to choose the strength of regularization
 `xi`.
-In `tranchor`, cross-validation is implemented as follows: If there is
+In `dare`, cross-validation is implemented as follows: If there is
 a single anchor variable and the variable is a factor, "leave-one-level-out"
 cross validation is performed.
 If the single anchor variable is numeric, it
 is cut into intervals with boundaries given by quantiles.
 For multivariable